+P130.64 change “NOTE—A WUR non-AP STA may perform WUR scanning at any time except during any active WUR Duty cycle schedule agreed between the WUR non-AP STA and the WUR AP.” to “NOTE—A WUR non-AP STA can perform WUR scanning at any time except during any active WUR Duty cycle schedule agreed between the WUR non-AP STA and the WUR AP.”

+[Po-kai:revised

+Change “may” to “might”.

+]

-P130.64 change “NOTE—A WUR non-AP STA may perform WUR scanning at any time except during any active WUR Duty cycle schedule agreed between the WUR non-AP STA and the WUR AP.” to “NOTE—A WUR non-AP STA can perform WUR scanning at any time except during any active WUR Duty cycle schedule agreed between the WUR non-AP STA and the WUR AP.”P159.184 change “NOTE 3—For rules regarding TX center frequency leakage levels, the power measured at the center of transmission BW using resolution BW 312.5 kHz shall not exceed P-17.5, where P is the transmit power per antenna in dBm during transmission of the L-SIG field.” to “NOTE 3—For rules regarding TX center frequency leakage levels, the power measured at the center of transmission BW using resolution BW 312.5 kHz cannot not exceed P-17.5, where P is the transmit power per antenna in dBm during transmission of the L-SIG field.”
+P159.184 change “NOTE 3—For rules regarding TX center frequency leakage levels, the power measured at the center of transmission BW using resolution BW 312.5 kHz shall not exceed P-17.5, where P is the transmit power per antenna in dBm during transmission of the L-SIG field.” to “NOTE 3—For rules regarding TX center frequency leakage levels, the power measured at the center of transmission BW using resolution BW 312.5 kHz cannot not exceed P-17.5, where P is the transmit power per antenna in dBm during transmission of the L-SIG field.”

+[Po-kai:revised

+Change “shall not” to “cannot”

+]

 P159.51 change “For a WUR FDMA PPDU, the spectrum mask within each 20 MHz subchannel will be the same as the spectrum mask of 20 MHz WUR Basic PPDU as defined above.
 The spectrum outside the WUR FDMA PPDU channel bandwidth will be the same as spectrum mask of 40 MHz or 80 MHz as defined in 21.3.17.1 (Transmit spectrum mask).” to “For a WUR FDMA PPDU, the spectrum mask within each 20 MHz subchannel is the same as the spectrum mask of 20 MHz WUR Basic PPDU as defined above.
 The spectrum outside the WUR FDMA PPDU channel bandwidth is the same as spectrum mask of 40 MHz or 80 MHz as defined in 21.3.17.1 (Transmit spectrum mask).”

+[Po-kai:accepted]

+P118.46 change “The WUR non-AP STA may not wake up to receive Beacon frame if the WUR non-AP STA is in PS mode (see 11.2.3.1 (General)).” to “The WUR non-AP STA may skip the reception of Beacon frame if the WUR non-AP STA is in PS mode (see 11.2.3.1 (General)).”

+[Po-kai:revised

+“Skip the reception” does not capture the description that the WUR non-AP STA may not wake up.
+We change to “may or may not wake up” by following the examples used in the baseline shown below.

+The receiving STA may or may not respond to the GAS Query Request.
+If the receiving STA responds, it may respond with either a GAS Initial Response frame or a Group Addressed GAS Response frame.

+]

-P118.46 change “The WUR non-AP STA may not wake up to receive Beacon frame if the WUR non-AP STA is in PS mode (see 11.2.3.1 (General)).” to “The WUR non-AP STA may skip the reception of Beacon frame if the WUR non-AP STA is in PS mode (see 11.2.3.1 (General)).”P118.49 change “The existing negotiated service periods between WUR AP and WUR non-AP STA for the WUR non-AP STA’s schedule are suspended, and the WUR non-AP STA may not be in the awake state (see 11.2.1 (General)) during the negotiated service periods until the schedule is resumed as described below:” to “The existing negotiated service periods between WUR AP and WUR non-AP STA for the WUR non-AP STA’s schedule are suspended, and the WUR non-AP STA may be in the doze state (see 11.2.1 (General)) during the negotiated service periods until the schedule is resumed as described below:”which/that
+P118.49 change “The existing negotiated service periods between WUR AP and WUR non-AP STA for the WUR non-AP STA’s schedule are suspended, and the WUR non-AP STA may not be in the awake state (see 11.2.1 (General)) during the negotiated service periods until the schedule is resumed as described below:” to “The existing negotiated service periods between WUR AP and WUR non-AP STA for the WUR non-AP STA’s schedule are suspended, and the WUR non-AP STA may be in the doze state (see 11.2.1 (General)) during the negotiated service periods until the schedule is resumed as described below:”

+[Po-kai:accepted]

+which/that

 No issues found.